 Traditional Diet

-Papaya provides necessary vitamin C.
+- Papaya is loaded with vitamin C.

-Yams contain high volumes of vitamin B6.
+- Yams offer a good dose of vitamin B6.

 In other words, Nicoyans receive a healthy dose of vitamins in their daily diet.